askngan/AppConnect/concepts.md

 As well as adding applications to your flows, you can also add nodes from the **Logic** tab that allow you to configure how you process data.
 For example, use the If node to add some conditional processing - performing different actions according to the data that you receive (see [Adding conditional logic to a flow ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/adding-conditional-logic-flow/)).
 And use the For each node when you want to perform an action for each record that's returned by a retrieve action (see [Retrieving items from your applications ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/using-ibm-app-connect-retrieve-items-applications/)).

-If you're an IBM Integration Bus developer, you can also create complex integration solutions by developing message flows in the Integration Toolkit and packaging them into BAR files.
+If you're an IBM Integration Bus or App Connect Enterprise developer, you can also create complex integration solutions by developing message flows in the Integration Toolkit and packaging them into BAR files.

 Your flows and integration servers are represented by tiles on the App Connect dashboard.
 The tiles show summary information about the flow, API, or integration server, such as whether a flow is running or stopped, and if it's run successfully, or produced an error.
 You can click the tick and exclamation point icons to see when the flow last ran successfully, or what errors were raised.
 Click the three dots ![Icon of 3 vertical dots opens a menu to start, stop, edit, or delete the flow](images/Menu.jpg) to open a menu that allows you to start, stop, edit, or delete your resources.
 Flows have to be stopped before you can edit them.